Summary

 What might your doctor do?

-It would be easier for your doctor to be sure of this disorder if you keep a sleep diary for a least a week.
+It would be easier for your doctor to be sure of this disorder if you keep a sleep diary for at least a week.
 Also record the times across the day and night that you feel most sleepy and most alert.
 Your doctor would be able to prescribe melatonin and, if felt necessary, refer you to a sleep specialist.

 Where can I find out more about Advanced Phase Sleep Disorder?